rgeraldes24/hyperion/docs/security-considerations.rst

 The problem is not too serious here because of the limited gas as part of ``send``, but it still exposes a weakness:
-Zond transfer can always include code execution, so the recipient could be a contract that calls back into ``withdraw``.
+Quanta transfer can always include code execution, so the recipient could be a contract that calls back into ``withdraw``.
-This would let it get multiple refunds and, basically, retrieve all the Zond in the contract.
+This would let it get multiple refunds and, basically, retrieve all the Quanta in the contract.
 In particular, the following contract will allow an attacker to refund multiple times as it uses ``call`` which forwards all remaining gas by default: